 What this means for our soils in Lower Austria

-This is precisely where the strength of the combined approach lies: foliar fertilization secures the harvest today.
-Soil building with zeolite, basalt and microorganisms secures the harvest in ten years.
+This is exactly where the strength of the combined approach lies: Foliar fertilization secures the harvest today.
+Soil building with zeolite, basalt, and microorganisms secures the harvest in ten years.

 This is not philosophy.
 These are numbers - from field studies that show that treated soils get better with each year.
-And Brix values that show that the plants on these soils are healthier and more nutritious than on untreated comparison areas.
+And Brix values that show that plants on these soils are healthier and more nutrient-rich than on untreated comparison areas.

 Leaf is the immediate measure - fast, independent, direct.